db-schema/core/README.md

 ##### Fields

-Fields of any types are defined by calling methods

-You can define a field of any type by calling the appropriate method inside the table block passing it the field name and it's attributes.
+You can define a field of any type by calling the corresponding method inside the table block passing it the field name and it's attributes.
 Most of the attributes are optional.

 Here's an example table with various kinds of data: